luvolondon/fvtt-module-jitsiwebrtc/README.md

 Cleanup of variables for book-keeping of local and remote tracks.
 Now user-blocking of audio and video is possible.
 More robust against reloads/changes coming from the clients.

 v0.2.17
-Fix by @bekit to detect failed local streams. thx! see https://github.com/luvolondon/fvtt-module-jitsiwebrtc/pull/10
+Fix by [@bekriebel](https://github.com/bekriebel) to detect failed local streams. thx! see https://github.com/luvolondon/fvtt-module-jitsiwebrtc/pull/10

 v0.2.22
-Multiple fixes by @bekit, thx! see https://github.com/luvolondon/fvtt-module-jitsiwebrtc/pull/15
+Multiple fixes by [@bekriebel](https://github.com/bekriebel), thx! see https://github.com/luvolondon/fvtt-module-jitsiwebrtc/pull/15

 v0.2.27
-Updated compatibleCoreVersion to 0.6.4, copied files from linting-cleanup branch created by @bekit (thx!)
+Updated compatibleCoreVersion to 0.6.4, copied files from linting-cleanup branch created by [@bekriebel](https://github.com/bekriebel) (thx!)

 v0.2.28
-Another great addition to the module be @bekit, now users that directly connect to the Jitsi server are added to the game as temporary A/V users.
+Another great addition to the module be [@bekriebel](https://github.com/bekriebel), now users that directly connect to the Jitsi server are added to the game as temporary A/V users.
 Very handy for players without A/V on the desktop who need to usse their mobile phone for A/V.

 # License
 This Foundry VTT module, written by Luvolondon, is licensed under a Creative Commons Attribution 4.0 International License.